 BlackRock Kelso Capital Advisors LLC (the "Advisor") is a newly organized Delaware limited liability company.
 The Advisor is primarily owned by its employees, BlackRock Advisors, Inc. ("BlackRock Advisors"), a subsidiary of BlackRock, and employees and principals (the "Kelso Principals") of Kelso & Company, L.P. ("Kelso").
 In addition, certain other investors in the Holding Company may each have a less than 5% interest in the Advisor.
-While the Kelso Principals who serve on the investment committee of the Advisor (as described below) (the "Investment Committee") will bring the benefit of the expertise they have gained at Kelso and elsewhere, Kelso as an organization will not participate in the activities of the Advisor or advise the Company.
+While the Kelso Principals who serve on the Advisor's investment committee (as described below) will bring the benefit of the expertise they have gained at Kelso and elsewhere, Kelso as an organization will not participate in the activities of the Advisor or advise the Company.